 In line with recent government regulation, parents cannot take their children out of school during term time for a holiday:

 The school attendance regulations set out by the Department for Education were amended from the1 September 2013.
 The amendments made to the ‘Education (Pupil Registration) (England) (Amendment) Regulations 2013 remove references to family holiday and extended leave as well as the statutory threshold of ten school days.
 The amendments make clear that headteachers may not grant any leave of absence during term time unless there are exceptional circumstances.

-Any planned absences must be brought to the attention of the school well in advance, in writing, and given to Mrs England, Senior Attendance Officer.
-Any further clarification can be sought from Mrs England.
+Any planned absences must be brought to the attention of the school well in advance, in writing, and given to Mrs Everett, Senior Attendance Officer.
+Any further clarification can be sought from Mrs Everett.